besthor/difficult_system_engineering_projects_guides/README.md

 - If you are still encountering errors, you may find helpful guides for common possible error messages in the respective error_files.
 These guides are designed to assist you in troubleshooting and resolving any issues you may encounter.

 # `Updates`
-- This repository will be updated as necessary to ensure that the information provided is accurate and up-to-date.
-Therefore, you can expect updates to be made periodically to reflect any changes or improvements.
+- To ensure that the information provided is accurate and up-to-date, you can expect updates to be made periodically to reflect any changes or improvements.